-The open space would be maintained ownership and maintenance by the HOA and the golf club based on land uses and maintenance responsibilities is identified in Figure 5 in FEIS Appendix C. The golf course would consist of 37.6 acres of recreational space and would be owned by the golf club.
-This area is delineated on the Open Space Plan (Figure 5 in FEIS Appendix C) in green.
+The open space would be maintained by the HOA and the golf club based on land uses and maintenance responsibilities identified in Figure 5 in FEIS Appendix C. The golf course would consist of 37.6 acres of recreational space.
+This area is delineated on the Open Space Plan (Figure 5 in FEIS

+Appendix C) in green.
 In addition to this recreational space, there would be 30.6 acres of open space, which is not used in connection with the golf course.
-This area is delineated on the Open Space Plan (Figure 5 in FEIS Appendix C) in red and would be owned by the HOA.
-Long-term protection of the mitigation area would be ensured through a deed restriction, if required by the Village of Mamaroneck.
+This area is delineated on the Open Space Plan (Figure 5 in FEIS Appendix C) in red.
 A portion of this open space would be maintained by the golf club because it is more readily accessible from the recreational space reserved for the golf holes (identified as "GO" on the Open Space Plan).
 The rest of this open space would be maintained by the Homeowners' Association (HOA) for the residential development because it is more readily accessible to the HOA and the residents it serves (identified as "HOA" on the Open Space Plan).
 All open space would be kept in a natural condition.
 All wetland areas would be maintained by golf club and would adhere to the Wetland Mitigation and Monitoring Plan.
 A thorough discussion of the wetland buffer areas, including their construction and responsible parties, management methods/responsibilities, and invasive species management is provided in the Wetland Mitigation and Monitoring Plan (see FEIS Appendix H).
 The proposed Landscaping Plan (see Figure 14a and b in FEIS Appendix C), was prepared in accordance with the Coastal Planting Guide for the Village of Mamaroneck in order to maximize benefits for local habitat.
 Removal of the walls would be costly and is not necessary to provide an improve ecological habitat.
 All wetlands plantings would be installed to in accordance with standard practice and within the required moisture gradients.
 Currently, the ponds on the Project Site do not contain the wetland plantings proposed in the Landscape Plan.
 The ecological environment of the wetland perimeters would be improved as a result of this project.
 See response E.17 regarding the Phragmites and other invasives.